avo-hq/docs/src/1.0/resources.md

 ## Extend the Avo::ResourcesController

 You may need to execute additional actions on the `ResourcesController` before loading the Avo pages.
-You can do that by creating an `Avo::BaseResourcesController`.
+You can do that by creating an `Avo::BaseResourcesController` and extend your resource controller from it.

 ```ruby
 # app/controllers/avo/base_resources_controller.rb